JuliaLang/julia/doc/manual/metaprogramming.rst

 is common to generate it programmatically to avoid redundancy.
 In most languages, this requires an extra build step, and a separate program to generate the repetitive code.
-In Julia, expression interpolation and eval allow such code generation to take place in the normal course of program execution.
+In Julia, expression interpolation and :func:`eval` allow such code generation to take place in the normal course of program execution.
 For example, the following code defines a series of operators on three arguments in terms of their 2-argument forms::